macbrayne/inventory-pause-forge/README.md

  ![Ingame Config Mod Version 1.2 and up](https://user-images.githubusercontent.com/27809595/219973047-b3745ffa-a01b-4570-880b-886a27ecb72b.png)
 - Enable Mod: enables / disables every part of the mod apart from the debug overlay
-- Save on Pause: this can help if you experience lag spikes when quickly opening and closing inventories Enable / disable pausing of specific inventories by clicking on the corresponding button
+- Save on Pause: this can help if you experience lag spikes when quickly opening and closing inventories
+- Pause Sounds: if enabled music will stop playing in paused screens Enable / disable pausing of specific inventories by clicking on the corresponding button

 ### Mod Compat Options